 s a union steward, you're the person members will approach when they have union-related questions.
-The term "Right-to-Work" (RTW) is back in the news in a big way as several more states in the U.S. pass and consider passing this legislation, so it is important to revisit why it represents both a threat and an opportunity for workers and the labour movement.
+The term "Right-to-Work" (RTW) is back in the news in a big way, so it is important to revisit why it represents both a threat and an opportunity for workers and the labor movement.